ItsMePaulo/tutoring/COS212/notes/GraphsPart3/README.md

 Go through the edges, when you encounter an edge between `(u)(v)` set the `Root` to `u` as both u and v are originating from the same origin, the swap there next fields.
 Keep doing this until you encounter vertices that have the same root.
-If vertices with the same root are encounter a cycle is detected.
+If vertices with the same root are encounter, a cycle has been detected.